German Language course at Indian Institute of Foreign languages….!!!!!

 5 | Tag für Tag (Day for day) | Learning Time-related Prepositions

-Learning Possessive Articles like Mine, your, his, etc. Learning Modal verb conjugation with Personal Pronoun Modal verb position in sentence Talking about time and time related conversation Small conversation day to day routine Listening audio Sending Mail using modal verbs Talking about web page and discussion about photos Listening audio about appointment with doctor Listening audio and discussing talking about family day to day routine |
+Learning Possessive Articles like Mine, your, his, etc. Learning Modal verb conjugation with Personal Pronoun Modal verb position in sentence Talking about time and time-related conversation Small conversation day-to-day routine Listening audio Sending Mail using modal verbs Talking about the web page and discussing photos Listening to audio about appointments with doctor Listening to audio and discussing talking about family day-to-day routine |

 6 | Zeit mit Freunden (Time with Friends) | Learning Separable Verbs

-Learning past tense with be and have verbs Personal Pronouns in Accusative Accusative Propositions Talking about ordinal number “on” and “When” like: First, Second etc..
+Learning past tense with be and have verbs Personal Pronouns in Accusative Accusative Propositions Talking about the ordinal numbers “on” and “When” like First, Second, etc..
 Birthday celebration Discussing on surprising birthday of Sofia Discussing in the hotel Free time program in Germany |

 7 | Kontakte (Contact) | Learning Dative Prepositions

-Short form of articles Possessive article in Accusative Brief Discussion on finding office with audio Discussion on first day in the office with audio Studying a letter format Discussion about Social media in Germany Self-introduction in the workshop and talking about other thing |
+Short form of articles Possessive article in Accusative Brief Discussion on finding an office with an audio Discussion on the first day in the office with audio Studying a letter format Discussion about Social media in Germany Self-introduction in the workshop and talking about another thing |

-8 | Meine Wohnung (My Apartment) | Learning adjective with “be” verb and “very/too”
+8 | Meine Wohnung (My Apartment) | Learning adjectives with “be” verbs and “very/too”

-Changing preposition with accusative and Dative Learning colors vocabulary Talking about apartment and vocabularies Searching apartment and collecting information of apartment from other sources Talking about new apartment with audio Kind of building name and discuss |
+Changing prepositions with accusative and Dative Learning colors vocabulary Talking about apartment and vocabulary Searching apartments and collecting information about apartments from other sources Talking about the new apartment with audio Kind of building name and discuss |

 9 | Alles Arbeit?
 (All is Work?) | Learning Past Perfect tense with auxiliary verbs

-Learning Partizip II with regular and irregular verbs Learning connecting words and sentences with and, but and or Talking and explaining about work Searching jobs through various media like advertisement, paper etc. A telephone conversation through audio Talking about jobs around the place |
+Learning Partizip II with regular and irregular verbs Learning connecting words and sentences with and, but, and or Talking and explaining about work Searching jobs through various media like advertisement, paper, etc. A telephone conversation through audio Talking about jobs around the place |

 10 | Kleidung und Mode (Cloths and Fashion) | Learning Interrogative article and creating sentences with word “Which”

-Understanding Demonstrative article with “this” word Learning Dative verbs Learning Personal pronouns with Dative case Partizip II with Separable and non-separable verbs Talking about cloth and fashion Conversation of purchasing cloths in various “Cloth sales center” Conversation on cloth exchanging Learning cloth related vocabulary Discussing about some popular and old shopping centre in Germany |
+Understanding Demonstrative article with “this” word Learning Dative verbs Learning Personal pronouns with Dative case Partizip II with Separable and non-separable verbs Talking about clothes and fashion A conversation about purchasing clothes in various “Cloth sales centers” Conversation on cloth exchanging Learning cloth-related vocabulary Discussing some popular and old shopping centres in Germany |

 11 | Gesund und munter (Healthy and Cheerful) | Imperative Sentences with “You”

-Learning modal verbs like Must and should Talking about health and healthy food Talking about fitness Learning vocabularies of body Discussing sport exercise and sport related words Talking about accident and listening the audio Conversation with doctor Discussing about Home Remedies Understand health related profession, tips etc. |
+Learning modal verbs like Must and should Talking about health and healthy food Talking about fitness Learning vocabularies of the body Discussing sports exercises and sport related words Talking about the accident and listening to the audio Conversation with doctor Discussing about Home Remedies Understand health-related professions, tips, etc. |

 12 | Ab in den Urlaub!
-(In the Vacation) | Learning Pronoun with “one”
+(In the Vacation) | Learning Pronouns with “one”

-Learning W-Questions Learning time adverb like : first, then, later etc. Talking about vacation and vacation related vocabulary Discussion about city travel Conversation in Hotel room Complaining in Hotel |
+Learning W-Questions Learning time adverbs like: first, then, later etc. Talking about vacation and vacation-related vocabulary Discussion about city travel Conversation in Hotel room Complaining in Hotel |

 German course A2